 Apostrophes

 Apostrophes have no special meaning in clues, but they are very much the setter's friend, since they can indicate both possession and the contraction of 'is' or 'has' - and they can suggest one in the surface reading while actually meaning another in the cryptic reading.
-In the clue "Informed Andrew's blundering (6)" for WARNED, the apostrophe-s looks as though it indicates possession, but is actually the shortened form of 'is'.
+In the clue "Made aware of Andrew's blundering (6)" for WARNED, the apostrophe-s looks as though it indicates possession, but is actually the shortened form of 'is'.

 Occasionally solvers suggest that, say, "journey's end" should indicate not Y but S. This is clearly wrong: "journey's end" is equivalent to 'the end of journey'; 'his rear' would not be a valid indication of S.